saidmsaid81/SunnahAssistant/README.md

 - Two themes are avialble (Light and Dark Theme).

 PRs, issues (bugs, feedback and suggestions) are welcomed.

+<h4>Credits</h4>

+- Thanks to https://aladhan.com/ for access to their Prayer Times and Hijri Calendar API.

 <b>*The app is still in beta phase</b>